-Proposed NIH genetic testing registry lacks clarity, understates costsOctober 28th, 2011 in Genetics
+Proposed NIH genetic testing registry lacks clarity, understates costsOctober 28, 2011 in Medicine & Health / Genetics

 The Association for Molecular Pathology (AMP) submitted comments to the National Institutes of Health (NIH), in which the Association voiced concerns about the proposed Genetic Testing Registry (GTR) as currently designed, and requested that NIH take clarity and cost into consideration when designing a test registry.

 According to the NIH, the purpose of the GTR is to provide access to information about genetic tests, such as indications for use, validity data, and evidence of the test's usefulness.
 The information would be based on voluntary data submissions by test developers and manufacturers.

 In its two-page comment letter, AMP stressed that the format of the proposed test registry is unclear and confusing, and would provide information that is not relevant, useful or suitable for the purposes of the GTR.

 "AMP continues to have concerns regarding the format and the data elements proposed for the Genetic Test Registry.
 Some data elements include a level of detail that could cause confusion and raise legal and liability concerns for a wide range of organizations," said Mary Steele Williams, AMP's Executive Director.